DhiyaneshGeek/DhiyaneshGeek.github.io/_posts/2021-05-08-demystifying-insecure-deserialisation-on-JSF-application.md

 <p align="center"> <strong>Difference between Serialization & Deserialization:</strong></p>

-* Serialization is the process of taking an object and translating it into plaintext.
+* **Serialization** is the process of taking an object and translating it into plaintext.
 This plaintext can then be encrypted or signed, as well as simply used the way it is.

-* The **reverse** process is called **deserialization**, i.e. when the plaintext is converted back to an object.
+* The **reverse** process is called **Deserialization**, i.e. when the plaintext is converted back to an object.

 <p align="center">
   <img src="/images/deserialisation/desc2.png">